 1: THE BETRAYED, KIERA CASS

 Still loving my Kiera Cass novels.
 Sure, there’s things I don’t love (love) about them, but mostly there my best kind of guilty pleasure reading and I’m here for it.
-Find on Amazon \ Goodreads
+Find on Goodreads

 2: THE RUNAWAY PRINCESS, LINDSAY EMORY

 This book sounds like so much fun!
 I added it to my recent summer bead reads list, and it feels like a while since I read a fun little royal romance kind of read.
-Find on Amazon \ Goodreads
+Find on Goodreads

 3: DEAREST JOSEPHINE, CAROLINE GEORGE